naacl-org/naacl-org.github.com/elections/2024/index.md

 root: ../../
 ---

-The names below and on the ballot appear in alphabetical order based on last names.
+The names below and on the ballot appear in the alphabetical order based on last names.

 Chair Nominee:
 ----------------------